AdamSobieski/Narratology/README.md

 ## Working Memory, Buffers, Chunks, and Compression

-Depending upon the nature of `TInput`, one could add capabilities for incremental interpreters and comprehenders to be able to buffer arriving inputs, perhaps to form them into chunks or segments.
+Depending upon the nature of the input, `T1`, one could add capabilities for incremental interpreters and comprehenders to be able to buffer arriving inputs, perhaps to form them into chunks or segments.

 ```cs
 public interface IBufferingInterpretationNode<TSelf, TDifference, T1> :